- Tracy Gunn

 Cessation of breathing or cardiac arrest

-The term hypoxia and hypoxemia are not synonymous.
+The terms hypoxia and hypoxemia are not synonymous.

 Hypoxemia - a decrease in the partial pressure of oxygen in the blood vessels